• Skip to primary navigation

 I've been wanting to get this Amish Rhubarb Custard Pie recipe posted, but have been struggling to find any fresh rhubarb.
 Thankfully, I finally found some at our local Mennonite bulk food store.
 And I'm enjoying every bit of the two bunches that I bought.

 I've tried to start a rhubarb plant several times over the years, and it just keeps dying on me.
-I am wanting to try it again though, and maybe I need to do more research on how to grow rhubarb.
+I want to try it again though, and maybe I need to do more research on how to grow rhubarb.

 My Amish mom had a big patch of rhubarb, and we harvested lots of fresh rhubarb every spring.
 We usually had enough to sell some to a local grocer as well.